top of page

 ROOFS

-Roofs must be maintained in good condition by the Unit owner.
-When a roof has met or exceeded its useful life and/or it is in need or replacement, the owner will receive prior approval from the Board.
+Roofs must be maintained in good condition by the Unit owner, free from discoloration and missing shingles.
+When a roof has met or exceeded its useful life and/or it is in need or replacement, the Unit owner must receive prior written approval from the Board.
 Replacement shingles must be dimensional and Autumn Brown (Tamko-Heritage), Burnt Sienna (Certainteed-Landmark), Brownwood Laminate(Owens-Corning), or Hickory Plus (Timberline HDZ RS+).

 VEHICLES

-Commercial vehicles (trucks and/or trailers), boats and/or trailers, trailers, recreational vehicles, and inoperable or unlicensed vehicles may not be parked anywhere on the Association property in excess of 24 hours, unless special permission is obtained prior to parking on streets or driveways from the Board (Area Manager).
+Commercial vehicles (trucks and/or trailers), boats and/or trailers, trailers, recreational vehicles, and inoperable or unlicensed vehicles may not be parked anywhere on the condominium property in excess of 24 hours in a 7 day period, unless special written permission is obtained prior to parking on streets or driveways from the Board (Area Manager).
 No vehicle is allowed that has a disturbing noise.

-Speed limits are to be obeyed by any vehicle entering the Association property.
+Speed limits are to be obeyed by any vehicle entering the condominium property.

-No parking is allowed on any grassy area, nor near mail boxes.
+No parking is allowed on any grassy area, near mailboxes, or within 10 feet from a fire hydrant.

-If visitor vehicles will be present on the street for over 24 hours, the owner should contact the Area Manager so the Association is aware.
+If visitor vehicles will be present on the street for over 24 consecutive hours, the Unit owner must contact the Area Manager, so the Association is aware.

 ANIMALS

 Each Unit is allowed no more than two (2) domestic pets.
-Pets are defined as cats, and dogs that are not designated by the State of Ohio as “Nuisance”, “ Dangerous”, or “Vicious”.
+Domestic pets are defined as only cats, and dogs that are not designated by the State of Ohio as “Nuisance”, “ Dangerous”, or “Vicious”.

 Owners are required to clean up pet waste in common and limited common areas, as well as sidewalks, streets, and driveways.